 To get access to a landlocked property, you must get an easement.
 An easement is a legal agreement that gives someone else the right to use your property for a particular purpose.
 In the case of a landlocked property, an easement would allow a neighbor or another landowner the legal right to cross your property to access their own.

 Another solution to landlocked properties is to negotiate with your neighbors.
-If your property is surrounded by other privately owned land, you can speak to your neighbors to grant you permission to use their property for access.
+If your property is surrounded by other privately owned land, you can speak to your neighbors to permit you to use their property for access.
 However, it is essential to ensure that there is a proper legal agreement in place to protect both you and your neighbor.

 Types of Easements